Y

 Evolution and History

-There isn’t a lot known about when the first Yorkie Bichon was bred, but it was likely within the past 20 years or so in the U.S. when designer dog breeds were gaining popularity.
+There isn’t a lot known about when the first Yorkie Bichon was bred, but it was likely within the past 20 years or so in the U.S., when designer dog breeds were gaining popularity.

-Looking at its parent breeds the Yorkshire Terrier and the Bichon Frise is one way to consider this hybrid’s history.
+Looking at its parent breeds, the Yorkshire Terrier and the Bichon Frise, is one way to consider this hybrid’s history.
 As they are both small breeds, the Yorkie Bichon takes after its parents in its size and typically only weighs between 6 and 8 pounds.

 While Yorkshire terriers originated in Yorkshire in England during the industrial revolution of the 1800s, Bichons have French and Spanish ancestors.
-Initially used to catch and kill rats and other vermin in the mines and textile mills, Yorkies progressed to hunting bigger game in forests and as their popularity increased they became luxury pets valued for their small size and silky hair.
+Initially used to catch and kill rats and other vermin in the mines and textile mills, Yorkies progressed to hunting bigger game in forests, and as their popularity increased, they became luxury pets valued for their small size and silky hair.
 Bichons were used by the Spanish for sailing and herding dogs and by the French as lapdogs of nobility.
 They were also featured in circuses where their agility, entertaining personalities, and skills in performing tricks were well used.
 Yorkies were recognized by the American Kennel Club in 1885 and the English Kennel Club in 1886.
-Bichons were recognized by the American Kennel Club in 1972.
+Bichons were recognized by the American Kennel Club in 1973.

 Bichon Frise standing on steps